Transparency Using Innovative Structural, Conventional and Walkway Glazing

 Applications for this system include pedestrian walkways, bridges and staircases.

 Aluminum Supported Glass.
-While Novum is better known for its extensive use of structural glazing, applications do occur where the more conventional glass as a cladding with aluminum profile support is technically suited or architecturally desirable.
+While Novum is better known for its extensive use of structural glazing, applications can occur where the more conventional glass as a cladding with aluminum profile support is technically suited or architecturally desirable.

 Applications include entryways, storefront, pitched skylights, larger grid spacetrusses and rectilinear planar applications.